 Pumpkin season is here!
-Add pumpkin and spices to your oats for a nice fall and winter treat.
+Add pumpkin and spices to your oats for a nice fall and winter treat that's tastier than your usual dessert AND healthier than your corn flakes.
 Fiber and iron is abundant in this dish.

 Warm Up with these Delicious Pumpkin Spiced Oats

 Great oatmeal starts with steel-cut oats, cooked in a little water or milk, and topped with wholesome ingredients.
 As a breakfast food and mid-meal snack, oatmeal is potentially a better option than the majority of foods available in the market.
 And it's customizable, like some other green-light favorites.

 But filled with the yummy flavors of pumpkin pie, and a sneaky handful of spinach, this dish packs a nutritious punch!
 In addition to beta carotene, pumpkins offer vitamin C, vitamin E, iron, and folate -- all of which strengthen your immune system.
 More pumpkin in your diet can help your immune cells work better to ward off germs and speed healing when you get a wound.

 Why are Oats a Good Main Ingredient for Breakfast?

 We get a lot of questions about eating oatmeal, and the specifics of different types, with questions like "are rolled oats good for diabetics", "is flavored oatmeal good for diabetics", "how do instant oatmeal and instant oats affect my health?" and others.

 And fortunately, when it comes to your health, it doesn't matter whether you're talking about the health benefits or your blood sugar control: oats are among the healthiest grains on the planet, so unless you're consuming oatmeal doused in additives, eating oats is great for you!